Updated:

 Conspiracies and Confirmation

 If you want to see Confirmation Bias examples, try spending a little time reading conspiracy theories online.
 Most conspiracy theories start with a minor detail that appears to be out of place or a partially unexplained fact or set of circumstances.
 In many cases, these are worth examining.
 But unfortunately, conspiracy theorists have a tendency to jettison their objectivity early on in their investigations.
-Once they have become invested in an idea about, for example, the moon landings, or 9/11, they begin to consciously or unconsciously seek out information that supports their view, rather than gathering as much information as possible and then weighing and analysing it.
+Once they have become invested in an idea about, for example, the moon landings, or 9/11, they begin to consciously or unconsciously seek out information that supports their view, rather than gathering as much information as possible and then weighing and analyzing it.
+This behavior is akin to ignoring the benefits of considering the best betting sign up offers before placing your bets.

 A similar habit is evident in a lot of political discussions.
 The internet has made it possible for different political groups to inhabit a sealed-off world in which they only read news, comment and analysis that they know in advance is likely to support their existing world view.